Niqtan/Pagtingin/README.md

 ## Flashing on the ESP32
-1. Connect the ESP32 WROOM to the computer using a cable
+1. Connect the Raspberry Pi Pico to the computer using a cable
-2. Install the development board for the ESP32 on the Arduino IDE.
+2. Install the development board for the Raspberry Pi Pico on the Arduino IDE.
-3. Select ESP32 DEV BOARD
+3. Select Raspberry Pi PIco Development Board
 4. Select the COM Port on the Arduino IDE
 5. Click compile and upload